nanvr/NaNVR/wiki/Building-From-Source.md

 ### 4. Modify dependencies.rs to use correct cuda path and gcc version

-Because CURA installs as a symlink by default, we need to change the dependencies.rs to use the directory From the ALVR directory edit the ./alvr/xtask/src/dependencies.rs, and change two lines:
+Because CURA installs as a symlink by default, we need to change the dependencies.rs to use the directory From the NaNVR directory edit the ./nanvr/xtask/src/dependencies.rs, and change two lines:

 * Line 159, change ```cuda``` -> ```cuda-12.3``` (or whatever version you have)
 * Line 179, replace that line with ```--nvccflags=\"-ccbin /home/linuxbrew/.linuxbrew/bin/g++-11 -gencode arch=compute_52,code=sm_52 -O2\"``` (Change homebrew path if needed, default is used)

 You should be good to go!
-Refer to [Streamer Building](https://github.com/alvr-org/ALVR/wiki/Building-From-Source#streamer-building) for the commands to build ALVR
+Refer to [Streamer Building](Building-From-Source.md#streamer-building) for the commands to build application

 # Android App Building